mathurlabstanford/phacking/cran-comments.md

     in time.
 ```

 The package has new maintainer and is being submitted after archival.
+See more detailes below.

 ```
 * checking installed package size ...
 NOTE